Kaarmaa/CarND-Behavioral-Cloning-P3/writeup_report.md

 * drive.py for driving the car in autonomous mode
 * model.h5 containing a trained convolution neural network
 * run1.mp4 containing a captured lap around the basic track
+* Resubmission.mp4 containing a much improved captured lap around the basic track (This is the accepted solution)
-* writeup_report.md or writeup_report.pdf summarizing the results
+* writeup_report.md summarizing the results

 ####2.
 Submission includes functional code
 Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing